Shop with HARC Shop Amazon through our Search portal and HARC will receive a percentage of your purchases.

 Computer Lab: With multiple computers our staff and volunteers assist participants with various programs which work on expression, comprehension, reading and writing.
 Internet access is available for various projects.

 In Spanish: For the many Spanish speaking individuals living with aphasia in our community there has been a lack of support and resources for long-term recovery.
-Beginning with a kickoff celebration on Friday, June 5, 2015, HARC en Español will offer language-based programs in Spanish every Friday.
+HARC en Español will offer language-based programs in Spanish every Friday and every other Wednesday.

 * Groups vary on a semester basis as participants' needs and interests warrant.
 See our current semester program schedule for specifics.